 Tremolite, Anthophyllite, and Actinolite: The non-asbestos form of these minerals which meet the definition of a fiber.
 It includes any of these minerals that have been chemically treated and/or altered.

 Walton-Beckett Graticule: An eyepiece graticule specifically designed for asbestos fiber counting.
-It consists of a circle with a projected diameter of 100 plus or minus 2 um (area of about 0.00785 mm(2)) with a crosshair having tic-marks at 3-um intervals in one direction and 5-um in the orthogonal direction.
+It consists of a circle with a projected diameter of 100 ±2 µm (area of about 0.00785 mm2) with a crosshair having tic-marks at 3-µm intervals in one direction and 5-µm in the orthogonal direction.
 There are marks around the periphery of the circle to demonstrate the proper sizes and shapes of fibers.
-This design is reproduced in Figure 1.
+This design is reproduced in figure 1.
 The disk is placed in one of the microscope eyepieces so that the design is superimposed on the field of view.

 Early surveys to determine asbestos exposures were conducted using impinger counts of total dust with the counts expressed as million particles per cubic foot.
 The British Asbestos Research Council recommended filter membrane counting in 1969.
 In July 1969, the Bureau of Occupational Safety and Health published a filter membrane method for counting asbestos fibers in the United States.
 This method was refined by NIOSH and published as P & CAM 239.
 On May 29, 1971, OSHA specified filter membrane sampling with phase contrast counting for evaluation of asbestos exposures at work sites in the United States.
 The use of this technique was again required by OSHA in 1986.
 Phase contrast microscopy has continued to be the method of choice for the measurement of occupational exposure to asbestos.